irm1005-itec1005-fall-2023/tutorial-exercise-02-Mena-U/CONTENT.md

 - About Us
 - Contact

-<h1>Random City of Ottawa Things</h1>

 <h2>Table of contents</h2>

-- Housing Construction Summary for Q1 2023
-- Wards
+- How has the economy been over the years?
-- Property Taxes
+- The leaders
-- Ward Councillor Evaluation Form
+- When did we start digressing?
+- How do we fix this?

 <h2>Housing Construction Summary for Q1 2023<h2>